 Using an opiate to treat an opiate addiction may work for some, but is not effective for everyone.
 Detoxing from narcotics can cause extreme anxiety and withdrawal symptoms if not approached properly.
 Medically supervised detox programs are often recommended to help wean users from dangerous opiates.

 If you or a loved one are struggling with addiction to Suboxone and are looking for an opiate-free detox, we can help.
-Learn more about how to get off Suboxone here.
+Learn more about how to come off Suboxone here.

 We are here to help.